 25 days / year (including office closure between Christmas and New Year)

 How to Apply

-Applications will be considered on a rolling basis as they are submitted, with a view to making an appointment as soon as possible.
-Initial interviews will be scheduled from mid-July, therefore, early submission is strongly encouraged.
-We regret that we will only be able to contact short-listed candidates.
+Applications will be considered on a rolling basis as they are submitted, with a view to first interviews in early October – so early submission is recommended We regret that we will only be able to contact short-listed candidates.